Disney+ Star streaming: What’s in it for Australians?

 Disney+ price increase in Australia

 Interestingly, Disney indicated that the existing price will be honoured for six months, suggesting there will be a grace period for people paying month to month.
-We can only assume streaming TV consumers who have paid for a year in advance will not see the price increase until their next annual payment.
+Streaming TV consumers who have paid for a year in advance will not see the price increase until their next annual payment.
 New customers after 23 February 2021 will only be able to access the new price.

 In the announcement, Disney specifically spoke to content from "Disney Television Studios, FX, 20th Century Studios, 20th Television, and more" appearing under the Star banner.
 The more is, of course, wide with possibility.
 Other notable brands that could be included are ABC, Searchlight, Hotstar, Touchstone, The History Channel, A&E and ESPN.

-The specifics of what content from those brands, and even new content under the existing banner channels already on Disney+, that will come to the streaming TV service through Star remains unclear.
+The specifics of what additional content from those brands - and others - will arrive in the future is unclear.
 There will be a mess of existing licensing arrangements that will need to be sorted out with competing services.
 Like what we saw with the initial Disney launch, those previous arrangements will need to run their course before the affected content is made exclusive to Disney+.

 How will Disney+ Star impact Foxtel and BINGE?